ReneSchwarzer/WebExpress.WebApp/README.md

 - It is flexible and can be customized to meet your specific requirements.

 # WebExpress.WebApp
+WebExpress.WebApp is part of the WebExpress family.
 Provides a business application template for WebExpress applications.

 # Libraries used
 - https://github.com/dotnet/core (MIT)